CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 In this exercise, you will learn how to use Azure Policy to do some of the more common tasks related to assigning, denying, and managing policies across your organization.

-1. In the search box located on the top of the Azure Portal page, search for **Microsoft Defender for Cloud** and click on it.
+1. In the search box located at the top of the Azure Portal page, search for **Microsoft Defender for Cloud** and click on it.

 2. From the left side pane of **Microsoft Defender for Cloud**, select **Recommendations** under **General**.

 3. Select the **Secure transfer to storage accounts should be enabled** under **Encrypt data in transit** section.
 You can search it using the search box.

-   > Note: If you don't see the above recommendation that means it is not loaded yet and it could take up-to 24 hours for all the recommendations to show up.
-It is possible that during the lab time this may not show up – which is the case sometimes.
+   > Note: If you don't see the above recommendation that means it is not loaded yet and it could take up to 24 hours for all the recommendations to show up.
+It is possible that during lab time, this may not show up – which is the case sometimes.
 You can note down this step number then continue to the next exercise and verify this later.

 4. From the top menu bar, click on the **Deny** button. *Enforce and Deny options provide you another way to improve your score by preventing security misconfigurations*.